 ARCHIVED: In Microsoft Windows 3.x, how do I limit the size of the temporary swap file?

-Note: The software discussed here is no longer in common use at Indiana University, and UITS may no longer be able to verify the document's accuracy.
-The UITS Support Center may no longer have the manuals and other materials required to support this software adequately.
+Note: The software discussed here is no longer in common use at IU, and UITS may no longer be able to verify this text's accuracy; additionally, the UITS Support Center may no longer have the materials needed to adequately support this software.

 MinUserDiskSpace=4096